-East Sussex County Council is working with East Sussex Citizen’s Advice and RetrofitWorks to offer the Warm Home Check Service.
+East Sussex County Council is working with RetrofitWorks and Citizens Advice East Sussex to offer the Warm Home Check service.

 This free service helps vulnerable people on a low income – including families with children, older people and people with long-term conditions or disability – to get advice and support to keep their home warm.

-It includes: a full assessment of the client’s home and how best to keep it warm; small preventative works such as improving insulation and boiler repairs; installation of new boilers, central heating systems or home insulation (subject to additional eligibility and limited availability), and; providing emergency temporary heating.
+It includes: a full assessment of the client’s home and how best to keep it warm; small preventative works such as improving insulation and boiler repairs; installation of heating upgrades or home insulation (subject to additional eligibility and limited availability), and; providing emergency temporary heating.

 There is also access to advice on financial help with heating costs.